Brownsville in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Civil War Centennial Commission.

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 39° 22.919′ N, 77° 39.637′ W. Marker is in Brownsville, Maryland, in Washington County.
 Marker is at the intersection of Boteler Road and Brownsville Pass Road, on the left when traveling south on Boteler Road.
 Touch for map.
 Marker is in this post office area: Brownsville MD 21715, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-St. Luke’s Episcopal Church (approx. 0.6 miles away); Battle of Maryland Heights (approx. one mile away); Confederate Retreat (approx. 1.3 miles away); “Crampton Gap” (approx. 1.3 miles away); Forest of Needwood (approx. 1.6 miles Confederate Forces (approx. 1.7 miles away); Burkittsville: Henry Burkitt’s Town (approx. 1.8 miles away); Chew’s Ashby Artillery (approx. 1.8 miles away).
+St. Luke’s Episcopal Church (approx. 0.6 miles away); Battle of Maryland Heights (approx. one mile away); “Crampton Gap” (approx. 1.3 miles away); Forest of Needwood (approx. 1.6 miles away); Confederate Forces (approx. Burkittsville: Henry Burkitt’s Town (approx. 1.8 miles away); Chew’s Ashby Artillery (approx. 1.8 miles away); “Sealed With Their Lives” (approx. 1.8 miles away).
 Touch for a list and map of all markers in Brownsville.

 Regarding Brownsville-Burkittsville Pass.
 The Brownsville Pass Road, described on the marker as the route over South Mountain, is no longer maintained.
 A trail still traces its path over the mountain, but the road dead ends about a half mile east of the marker.